Yoram Zague: International career

 On 31 October 2023, Zague was called up to the France under-17s for the 2023 FIFA U-17 World Cup held in Indonesia.
 The team went on to qualify for the final for the second time in history, and was eventually defeated by Germany in a penalty shoot-out.

 Personal life

 Born in Paris, France, Zague is of Ivorian descent.

+When Zague played for Danish side FC Copenhagen he drove over 100% too fast in his BMW in a 50 KM zone.
+On 20 April 2026, he was sentenced in Copenhagen City Court to 20 days in prison, an unconditional suspension of his driving license for 3 years, and a warning about deportation.